Business Practicum

 Cost

-• Meals and transportation expenses while in Sydney
+- Meals and local transportation expenses while in Sydney.

 Funding

-There are a number of FBE Travel Studentships valued at $2,000 for eligible students* to support travel to Sydney for the Business Practicum subject.
+There are a number of FBE Travel Grants valued at $2,000 for eligible students* to support travel to Sydney for the Business Practicum subject.

-There is no separate application for the FBE Travel Studentships, all eligible applicants will automatically be considered.
+There is no separate application for the FBE Travel Grants, all eligible applicants will automatically be considered.

 *Eligibility is based on the data students provided at enrolment.
 Students are eligible if they meet one or more of the following specific categories: Recognition as an Indigenous Australian, home address is in a low socioeconomic area(as defined by the Australian Bureau of Statistics) and resident of a regional, rural or remote area of Australia.